-The largest public venue in the county has two major adjacent facilities in the Isabella County Sportsplex, an ice arena and a recreation center.
+The largest public venue in the county has two major adjacent facilities in the Isabella County Sportsplex.
 For ice skaters and hockey players we have a busy ice arena where you can learn how to skate and play hockey too.
 CMU's hockey team uses the community facility as well as hockey leagues for players of all ages.

-Next door to the hockey rink is the newest community facility, Morey Courts, full of basketball, volleyball and racquetball courts and even an indoor track you can use for a $1 fee.
-The Sportsplex also includes a full fitness center with modern equipment for every fitness buff's workouts.
+Next door to the hockey rink is the newest community facility, Morey Courts, which includes basketball, volleyball and racquetball courts, and an indoor track.

 "Fire Up Chips" is a familiar phrase for those who attend CMU football games in Kelley-Shorts Stadium and basketball games at McGuirk Arena.
 In spring CMU's baseball team livens up the area at Theunissen Stadium.
 Volleyball, gymnastics, softball, wrestling and other sports also make the campus busy with visiting teams from the MAC Conference.

 Our community gets a tad noisy on Friday night during warm weather because of the Mt.
 Pleasant Speedway.
-We also have a horse race track here too in season at the County Fair Grounds.
+We also have a horse race track in season at the County Fair Grounds.

-Three minor league baseball teams are an hour or less away with the closest being in Midland just 20 minutes to the east.
+Three minor league baseball teams are an hour or less away in Midland, Lansing, and Grand Rapids.